deployd/docs/docs/developing-modules/internal-api/resource.md

 *Note: The "Config" page will load from `index.html` and `js/index.js`.*

-*Note: `events.html` is optional - if not provided, the dashboard will load a default event editor.*

 * `scripts` {Array} *(optional)*

 An array of extra JavaScript files to load with the dashboard pages.

 #### Dashboard asset loading <!-- ref -->

-When you request a page from a custom dashboard, it will load the following files from the `dashboard.path` directory by default, if available:
+When you request a page from a custom dashboard, it will load the following files, if they are available, from the `dashboard.path`:

  - `[current-page].html`
  - `js/[current-page].js`